 Next steps

-This is a deliberate initial design.
-Expansion options:
+This is a deliberate initial structure.
+Options for expansion:

-list-contacts.sh- show all contacts with filteringsearch-contact.sh- search by name or postal codedelete-contact.sh- delete by ID- Remove password from
+list-contacts.sh— display all contacts with filteringsearch-contact.sh— search by name or postcodedelete-contact.sh— delete by ID- Retrieve the password from

-configand arrange it via.my.cnfso it is not in plain text
+configand configure it via.my.cnfso that it is not stored in plain text

 Yes, Synology DSM has a built-in MariaDB package.
-Install that via Package Center, enable remote connections and use your NAS's IP as the host.
+Install it via the Package Centre, enable remote connections and use your NAS’s IP address as the host.

 Do I need phpMyAdmin?

-No, phpMyAdmin is optional - useful for checking data.
-The scripts work purely via the command line.
+No, phpMyAdmin is optional — it’s useful for checking the data.
+The scripts run entirely via the command line.

-Can I customise the scripts for other fields?
+Can I adapt the scripts for other fields?

-Yes, modify the SQL schema in contacts.sql and add the corresponding queries in add-contact.sh.
+Yes, amend the SQL schema in contacts.sql and add the corresponding queries to add-contact.sh.

 Lees het origineel in het Nederlands